AlexFalappa/nb-springboot/README.md

 ## Changelog

 -  **1.6.1** (???
 2017): Work In Progress
+    -  Java editor hints:
+        -  Warning and fix on use of `@ConfigurationProperties` annotation without `spring-boot-configuration-processor` dependency
+        -  Warning and fixes on import of annotations/interfaces of Spring MVC/Spring Data without relevant dependencies
     -  Quick fixes:
         -  Removal of deprecated,unknown or duplicate properties
         -  Substitution of deprecated properties with replacement (if present in metadata)
     -  Error highlighting in configuration properties editor:
         -  Added highlighting for deprecated properties according to their level in metadata
         -  Relaxed configuration properties name variants are recognized
-    -  Upgrade to Spring Boot 1.5.6
+    -  Upgrade to Spring Boot 1.5.7
     -  [List of closed issues](https://github.com/AlexFalappa/nb-springboot/milestone/12?closed=1)

 -  **1.6** (Jul 2017): Configuration properties highlighting